predictiveworks/raster-zoo/README.md

 (i.e. endpoint and traffic data) to **support multi-step AI applications**, from smart & secure agriculture, city, industry  to and energy.

+## RasterFrames

+This open source library is an enabler for global-scale deep and machine learning.
+It allows data scientists, analysts and software developers to process and analyze geospatial-temporal raster data with the same flexibility and ease as any other data type in Apache Spark DataFrames.
+RasterFrames adds raster data support to the **Apache Spark** ecosystem.

+This complements Internet of Things sensor readings and Cyber Defense endpoint & traffic data to reach full situational awareness for secure (industrial) IoT environments.